 •the date you should have made a payment;

 •the date you last made a payment; or

 •the date you or your representative acknowledged in writing that you owe the debt.

-You should go to the most recent of these events and count six years.
-If six years has expired, the debt is statute barred.
+You should start with the most recent of these events and add six years.
+If the six years has expired, the debt is statute barred.
 While this does not mean that the creditor cannot ask you to pay the debt, it does mean that if the creditor seeks to sue you in court for payment, you will have a complete defence.

 Collection House, Australia’s largest consumer debt collection agency, later stated in a media release that it and its subsidiary Lion Finance would no longer pursue collection of statute barred debts.